HenryJS/cloudprep/README.md

   will be lost.
 Sorry about that.
 * **Policies**: Policies contain Resources; these are typically ARNs.
 At present, ARNs are copied wholesale; this is probably not what you want - it's todo.
+  * Tags are not supported by CloudFormation.
+* **Lambdas**
+  * Concurrency is hard to read, so it'll default to 1,000.
+  * CodeSigningConfigArn is not supported by CloudFormation

 ### Limitations